News and Blog

 Does your company pair program?
 What are your restraining factors?
 What are your driving factors?
 Do you have standards/guidelines (written or informal) on what is expected of programmers pairing?

-2 Responses to “To Pair Program or Not Pair Program?
-Is that a Question?”
+2 thoughts on “To Pair Program or Not Pair Program?
+Is that a Question?

 Pair programming seems like quite an expensive luxury though.
 Do you have any ideas on the ROI?
 Do projects need to be a certain size before pair programming makes sense?